Will You Polish This Rock?

 If I owned a special rock and wanted to have its appearance improved, I would first try cleaning it using water and a toothbrush or a plastic bristle household cleaning brush (be sure that your rock or mineral specimen is hard enough and competent enough to accept this gentle cleaning and be sure that it is not soluble in water.
 Gypsum, calcite and other soft minerals - softer than four on the Mohs Scale - can be scratched by this type of cleaning).
 Also, rocks with fractures might break under the stress of a gentle brushing.
 Examine carefully before you decide to attempt cleaning.

 If your rock needs a more vigorous cleaning, you can take it to a mineral specimen preparation service and ask if the rock has any potential.
-Yes, there are professional "rock cleaners", an example is Justin Zzyzx in Los Angeles.
 A professional cleaning can dramatically improve the appearance of a rock, fossil or mineral specimen.
+Try a Google search for "mineral specimen preparation"

 Some Rocks Are Best "In The Rough"